AbuCTF/ClassFlow/README.md

 - **Advanced Encryption Standard (AES):** AES is a widely used encryption algorithm.
 - **JavaFX:** JavaFX is a software platform for creating and delivering desktop applications, as well as rich web applications that can run across a wide variety of devices.
 - **JWT (JSON Web Token):** SON Web Token is a proposed Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.
+- **Apache Commons DBCP (Database Connection Pooling):** Connection pool like DBCP is beneficial when your application requires frequent database interactions, as it helps reduce the overhead of opening and closing database connections.

 ## Customization